ZuluDelta117/cse210-03/README.md

 # Jumper
 Similar to hang-man try to guess the word one letter at a time before the skydiver hits the ground.
-If you guess wrong more then 3 times then it is game over.
+If you guess wrong letter more then 3 times then it is game over.
 Good luck!

 ---
 ## Getting Started